osuosl/timevis/docs/source/design/visualizations.rst

 This visualization will allow us to identify which project takes up most of our time, and also determine which projects are lagging behind and need our attention.

-A live demo of the visualization is available here_.

 .. note::
   The demo graph shown in the example uses dummy data set.